9643826476/Todos-before-a-release/Rails-Girls-Summer-of-Code-2018.md

-Check the [offical GSoC](https://summerofcode.withgoogle.com/) page for general information such as schedule and requirements to participate in the program.
+Check the offical [RailsGirls SoC](https://railsgirlssummerofcode.org/) page for general information such as schedule and requirements to participate in the program.

 We have applied: more information on February 12th!